Animiral/udcrgen/README.md

 The available levels are, from highest to lowest:

+* `silent`: no messages are logged at this level,
 * `error`: conditions which directly prevent the program from operating,
 * `info`: a record of key occurrences during execution, and
 * `trace`: a detailed record of execution steps.

 The default level is `info`.

-Configure the log to write to the standard error stream, a log file, both, or none with the `--log-mode` option.
+Configure the log to write to the stderr stream, a log file, or both with the `--log-mode` option.
 The default mode is `stderr`.

 Configure the log file with the `--log-file` option.